fearheaven/SimpleCore/README.md

 - ~~add copies of software license to GitHub repos.~~ DONE
 - port akkkamaddi's Additions (see that thread later on)
 - ~~re-write SimpleBucket code to make use of Forge fluid handling API~~ DONE
+- add a Zinc plugin (Sinhika's Simple Zinc?) with Brass alloy for use with TiC, among others.
 - add more language files (depends on contributors)
   + try to add Spanish
   + try to add Japanese
 - add other new features
   + metal tanks
   + metal shields
+- restructure dependencies so that alloy blocks/items can be added without requiring Fusion installed (because other industrial mods have alloy furnaces)
+- add optional recipes for other mods' alloy furnaces.

 License
 -------